drpawel/RepositoryFinder/README.md

 ***
 This project is part of Allegro Summer e-Xperience recruitment process.

-The aim of the task:
+### The aim of the task:
 Create software allowing for:
-  -list all repositories (names and number of stars) -return total number of stars from all repositories from any GitHub account.
+  - list all repositories (names and number of stars)
+  - return total number of stars from all repositories

+from any existing GitHub account.

  Data should be returned by HTTP protocol.

+### Instalation
+To run whole app you need to clone this project to your Intellij IDEA from GitHub link.
+Then wait for gradle to build and just run app.
+App is available on `http://localhost:8889/`.
+You can get there by your browser (JSONView add-on recommended) or external application e.g. Postman.

 ### Examples